busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 ## Step 2 - Deploy an Example Web Service

-To demonstrate how to secure your services with ingress and cert-manager, we will deploy a simple NGINX web server.
+To demonstrate how to secure your services with `ingress` and `cert-manager`, we will deploy a simple NGINX web server called `hello-app`.
 This server would initially respond to HTTP requests with "hello world!" and will later be configured to handle HTTPS traffic securely using TLS certificates from cert-manager.

 Before applying the manifest, ensure you understand its components.
 The deployment defines a pod running the web server, while the service exposes it within the cluster.